When you think it’s all over. Think again!

-Yet it’s not until now as a 28 year old that i wonder where all the time has gone.
-I still wonder what i could have done had i focused on the things that i think about now.
-Where would i be right now had i started sooner?
+Yet it’s not until now as an older and mature man that I wonder where all the time has gone.
+I still wonder what I could have done had I focused on the things that I think about now.
+Where would I be right now had I started sooner?

 My limiting belief

 Being older, I have this notion that I’m too old to make changes in my life and that approaching my thirties would mean that I would no longer have the freedom and time to do what I should have done in my teens and twenties due to increased responsibilities.
 And it’s not until I speak to my family members who are, of course, a lot older and wiser than me where I’m reminded that it’s never too late to turn things around.